 Communicating all of this evolution to an AI-based computer system, however, is no simple task.
 Once effectively implemented, however, this technology can provide massive benefits to casino surveillance systems and theft prevention processes.

-While analyzing this data, our Facial Recognition technology is able to detect and isolate each individual human face with accuracy.
+While analyzing this data, our Facial Matching technology is able to detect and isolate each individual human face with accuracy.
 This allows operators to collect facial biometric data at a much higher rate, and with greater efficiency than a human-powered system would likely ever be able to achieve.

 Once an AI-based surveillance technology has successfully identified human faces within a collection of images or videos, the next step takes the process into the important realm of interpretation and categorization through technology often referred to as “facial capture.”